-The service connection to electricity when holding railway vehicles is offered to those who simultaneously apply for tracks for holding.
+The service connection to electricity when holding railway vehicles, Section 7.3.11, can be offered to those who simultaneously apply for tracks for holding.

 In support of the application for track capacity in areas with high capacity utilisation, the Swedish Transport Administration reports on special capacity requirements.
 They show how the Swedish Transport Administration will plan the capacity in order to achieve efficient utilisation of the infrastructure.
 See Annex 4 D.